Understanding and talking about mental health diagnosis in children from 3 to 11 years

 - How can I build an effective and informed team of colleagues and other professionals that support a child, who has received a diagnosis within our educational setting?

 - What are the possible causes and contributors to a particular diagnosis?

 - What does this diagnosis really mean?

-This full-day workshop will open discussion on high prevalence disorders that children between 3 to 11 years are being diagnosed with and the impact of these disorders on the wellbeing of children.
+This webinar will open discussion on high prevalence disorders that children between 3 to 11 years are being diagnosed with and the impact of these disorders on the wellbeing of children.

 This will include:

 It is often behaviours observed by teachers in the classroom that start the journey to diagnosis and intervention for children.
 Your commitment and that of your educational organisation play an important role in creating a secure and informed support team, that are focused on successful interventions and outcomes for children receiving a mental health diagnosis.